Welcome to Extemporaneous!

 What materials can I bring into the competition room for my Extemp prep time?

-In addition to the materials listed in the rules, competitors may bring writing utensils, blank notecards, or a charging cord or block for the laptop.
+In addition to the materials listed in the rules, competitors may bring writing utensils, blank notecards, and a charging cord or block for the laptop.
 Please note that charging stations or outlets are not guaranteed at any facility.

 Can I access the internet during prep time in Extemp?